 the threshold for how novel an example has to be before it

-will be added the archive.
+of the archive.

 - distance(self, p1, p2)

 points p1 and p2 which are assumed to be lists or